Larry Krasner

-Lawrence Samuel Krasner (born March 30, 1961) is an American lawyer who is the 26th District Attorney of Philadelphia.
-Elected to the position in 2017, Krasner was one of the first in the United States to run as a self-described "progressive prosecutor".
-He campaigned on a platform to reform elements of the criminal justice system, including reduced incarceration.
+Lawrence Samuel Krasner (born March 30, 1961) is an American lawyer and 26th District Attorney of Philadelphia.
+Elected to the position in 2017, Krasner was one of the first U.S. district attorney candidates to run as a self-described "progressive prosecutor".
+He campaigned on a platform to reform elements of the criminal justice system and to reduce incarceration.

-During his tenure as DA, Krasner has sought to spearhead criminal justice reform.
-His policies include ending criminal charges against those caught with marijuana possession, ending cash bail for those accused of some misdemeanors and nonviolent felonies, reducing supervision for parolees, and seeking more lenient sentences for certain crimes.
-During his time in office, he has advocated for greater police accountability and pursued police misconduct.
-Penguin Random House published Krasner's memoir, For the People: A Story of Justice and Power, in 2021.
+Krasner's policies include ending criminal charges against those caught with marijuana possession, ending cash bail for those accused of some misdemeanors and nonviolent felonies, reducing supervision for parolees, and seeking more lenient sentences for certain crimes.
+During his time in office, he has pursued police misconduct and advocated for greater police accountability.

-In 2022, Krasner was impeached by the Pennsylvania House of Representatives on multiple counts; several were for various alleged "dereliction[s] of duty" and "misbehavior[s] in office", and another was for attempting to obstruct the legislative probe that sought to impeach him.
-An impeachment trial was scheduled to take place in the Pennsylvania Senate, but was indefinitely postponed after the Commonwealth Court of Pennsylvania ruled none Krasner alleged derelictions or misbehaviors were impeachable offenses.
+In 2022, Krasner was impeached by the Pennsylvania House of Representatives on multiple counts; several counts related to various alleged "dereliction[s] of duty" and "misbehavior[s] in office", and another alleged that Krasner had attempted to obstruct the legislative probe that led to his impeachment.
+An impeachment trial was scheduled to take place in the Pennsylvania Senate, but was indefinitely postponed.
+In September 2024, the Supreme Court of Pennsylvania ruled that the articles of impeachment had expired.

+Krasner was re-elected to a second term in 2021 and a third term in 2025.

-Early life and education
+Early life, education, and legal career

 Krasner was born in St. Louis in 1961.
-His father, William Krasner, was the son of Russian Jewish immigrants, an author of crime fiction, and his mother, Juanita Frazier, was an evangelical Christian minister.
-His family moved to the Philadelphia area while he was still attending public school.
-He graduated from Conestoga High School in 1979.

-Krasner graduated from the University of Chicago in 1983.
-He graduated from Stanford Law School in 1987.
+His father, William Krasner, was the son of Russian Jewish immigrants and an author of crime fiction, and his mother, Juanita Frazier, was an evangelical Christian minister.
+Krasner graduated from Conestoga High School in 1979, from the University of Chicago in 1983, and from Stanford Law School in 1987.

-Career

-After graduation and passing the bar, Krasner returned to Philadelphia to work for the Federal Public Defender's Office.
-He opened his own law firm in 1993 and worked as a criminal defense lawyer in Philadelphia for 30 years, specializing in civil rights, and frequently representing protestors pro bono.
+Following his law graduation and bar passage, Krasner returned to Philadelphia and became a public defender.
+He opened his law firm in 1993 and worked as a criminal defense lawyer in Philadelphia for 30 years, specializing in civil rights and frequently representing protestors pro bono.
+After the 2000 Republican National Convention (RNC), Krasner represented some of the 400 RNC protestors arrested at the time, most of whom were acquitted.

-Krasner's representation of Black Lives Matter and Occupy Philadelphia members led many to call him an "anti-establishment" candidate during his 2017 primary campaign for the Democratic nomination.
-He campaigned against existing policies that had resulted in disproportionately high numbers of minority males being jailed and proposed other reforms in criminal justice.
-Krasner was a featured speaker at the 2017 People's Summit.